 A qualified PT can teach and train people how to properly hold their racket and their golf club.
 At ProHealth, we will also work with golf or tennis pros at the patient’s preferred location who are experts in the equipment, once a patient is ready to get back into action.
 This produces better outcomes.

-Treatment length can vary, depending on how long symptoms have been present.
+Physical therapy treatment length can vary, depending on how long symptoms have been present.
 When a patient has been in pain for years, it won’t be a quick fix, because there have likely been a lot of compensations.
 Likely treatment may take several months.
-If a patient goes to the physical therapist within the first few weeks to a month of symptoms, they can expect treatment to work in two to four weeks.
+If a patient goes to a doctor of physical therapy within the first few weeks to a month of symptoms, they can expect treatment to work in two to four weeks.
 An athlete or avid enthusiast should think of physical therapy first as a partner, so they can maintain their activity.
 If you felt it while you were playing the sport, that’s when to call, not to wait until you’re experiencing pain all the time.

 How Do I Recognize Elbow Pain